African wax prints: History

 The process to make wax print is originally influenced by batik, an Indonesian (Javanese) method of dyeing cloth by using wax-resist techniques.
 For batik, wax is melted and then patterned across the blank cloth.
 From there, the cloth is soaked in dye, which is prevented from covering the entire cloth by the wax.
 If additional colours are required, the wax-and-soak process is repeated with new patterns.

 During the Dutch colonization of Indonesia, Dutch merchants and administrators became familiar with the batik technique.
 Thanks to this contact, the owners of textile factories in the Netherlands, such as Jean Baptiste Theodore Prévinaire and Pieter Fentener van Vlissingen, received examples of batik textiles by the 1850s if not before, and started developing machine printing processes which could imitate batik.
-They hoped that these much cheaper machine-made imitations could outcompete the original batiks in the Indonesian market, effecting the look of batik without all the labor-intensive work required to make the real thing.
+They hoped that these much cheaper machine-made imitations could out compete the original batiks in the Indonesian market, effecting the look of batik without all the labor-intensive work required to make the real thing.

 Prévinaire's attempt, part of a broader movement of industrial textile innovation in Haarlem, was the most successful.
 By 1854 he had modified a Perrotine, the mechanical block-printing machine invented in 1834 by Louis-Jérôme Perrot, to instead apply a resin to both sides of the cloth.
 This mechanically applied resin took the place of the wax in the batik process.

 Another method, used by several factories including Prévinaire's and van Vlissingen's, used the roller printing technology invented in Scotland in the 1780s.

 Unfortunately for the Dutch, these imitation wax-resist fabrics did not successfully penetrate the batik market.
 Among other obstacles, the imitations lacked the distinctive wax smell of the batik fabric.

 Starting in the 1880s, they did, however, experience a strong reception in West Africa when Dutch and Scottish trading vessels began introducing the fabrics in those ports.
 Initial demand may have been driven by the taste for batik developed by the Belanda Hitam, West Africans recruited between 1831 and 1872 from the Dutch Gold Coast to serve in the Dutch colonializing army in Indonesia.
 Many members of the Belanda Hitam retired to Elmina, in modern Ghana, where they may have provided an early market for Dutch imitation batik.

 The success of the trade in West Africa prompted other manufacturers, including Scottish, English, and Swiss manufacturers, to enter the market.

 The Dutch wax prints quickly integrated themselves into African apparel, sometimes under names such as "Veritable Dutch Hollandais", and "Wax Hollandais".
 Women used the fabrics as a method of communication and expression, with certain patterns being used as a shared language, with widely understood meanings.
 Many patterns began receiving catchy names.
 Over time, the prints became more African-inspired, and African-owned by the mid-20th century.
 They also began to be used as formal wear by leaders, diplomats, and the wealthy population.